jhryu0706/Blackthorne/README.md

 ## [seeing results for In-House Data or Phase1]

-    first open terminal and enter Python environment.
+    First open terminal and enter Python environment.
     Then run the following commands and choose function depending on the output you are looking for:

         from Phase1 import __function name goes here__